 The board of directors may, by resolution adopted by a majority of the directors then in office, designate one or more committees to assist in the business of Warrior Rising.
 Except as otherwise directed in these Bylaws, each committee shall consist of two or more directors, plus any number of people who are not directors, to serve upon approval by, and at the pleasure of, the board.
-Each committee shall be chaired by one of the directors who is a committee member.
-Except as otherwise directed in these Bylaws, the chairman of the board of directors shall appoint a director to chair each committee, subject to approval by a majority of all the board.
+Each committee shall be chaired either by one of the directors who is a committee member or by an officer of the corporation.
+Except as otherwise directed in these Bylaws, every committee chair shall be appointed by the board chair, subject to approval by a majority of all the board.
 Any committee, to the extent provided in the resolution of the board, shall have all the authority of the board, except that no committee, regardless of board resolution, may: